data-integrations/google-cloud/docs/BigQueryMultiTable-batchsink.md

 Incompatible schema changes will result in pipeline failure.

+**Allow flexible schemas in Output**: When enabled, this sink will write out records with arbitrary schemas.
+Records may not have a well defined schema depending on the source.

 **Service Account**  - service account key used for authorization

 * **File Path**: Path on the local file system of the service account key used for